wazo-platform/wazo-platform.org/content/provd/admin.md

 ### Creating Custom Templates

-Custom templates comes in handy when you have some really specific configuration to make on your telephony devices.
+Custom templates comes in handy when you have really specific configuration needs for your telephony devices.

 Templates are handled on a per-plugin basis.
-It's not possible for a template to be shared by more than one plugin since it's a design limitation of the plugin system of `provd`.
+It's not possible for a template to be shared by more than one plugin since it's a design limitation of the `provd` plugin system.

 **Note**:
 When you install a new plugin, templates are not migrated automatically, so you must manually copy them from the old plugin directory to the new one.
 This does not apply for a plugin upgrade.